-Since this situation affects the price of the good, there won't be a shift in either demand or supply curves, but a movement up the demand curve (decrease in quantity demanded) and a movement up the supply curve (decrease in quantity supplied).
+Since this situation affects the price of the good, there won't be a shift in either demand or supply curves, but a movement up the demand curve (decrease in quantity demanded).

 (d) The price of used copies of the old edition of the textbook decrease.